Patient information: Multiple myeloma treatment (Beyond the Basics)

 If impaired kidney function has progressed to kidney failure, the treatment options include hemodialysis or peritoneal dialysis.
 Advanced degrees of kidney failure are usually not reversible even if the multiple myeloma later responds to treatment.
 (See "Patient information: Dialysis or kidney transplantation — which is right for me?
 (Beyond the Basics)".)

 Infection — Bacterial infections, often indicated by the presence of fever, require prompt treatment with antibiotics.
-Daily use of the antibiotic trimethoprim-sulfamethoxazole (Bactrim) can help prevent infections.
+Daily use of the antibiotic trimethoprim-sulfamethoxazole (sample brand names: Bactrim, Septra) can help prevent infections.
 Individuals who get frequent infections may be advised to take penicillin daily or rarely to have periodic intravenous infusions of gamma globulin.

 All individuals with multiple myeloma should receive the pneumococcal vaccine (which reduces the likelihood of pneumonia) and the influenza vaccine (which reduces the likelihood of flu).
 (See "Patient information: Influenza symptoms and treatment (Beyond the Basics)".)

 Bone pain and fractures — Physical activity, with careful avoidance of injury, can promote bone strength in individuals with multiple myeloma.
-The bone pain associated with multiple myeloma can be controlled with chemotherapy, analgesics (pain relieving drugs), radiation, and bone strengthening drugs such as zoledronic acid (Zometa) or pamidronate (Aredia) (commonly referred to as bisphosphonates) that can also reduce the likelihood of fractures.
+The bone pain associated with multiple myeloma can be controlled with chemotherapy, analgesics (pain relieving drugs), radiation, and bone strengthening drugs such as zoledronic acid (sample brand name: Zometa) or pamidronate (sample brand name: Aredia) (commonly referred to as bisphosphonates) that can also reduce the likelihood of fractures.

 In individuals who have early signs of bone erosion, bisphosphonates reduce the risk of fractures and reduce bone pain.
 Therefore, bisphosphonates are recommended for all individuals who have early signs of bone erosions on x-rays.
 Bisphosphonates are usually given by intravenous infusion every four weeks; this treatment is continued for approximately two years.
 These medications may affect kidney function, which should be monitored on a regular basis to avoid this complication.